Chen2x/Mixtape-Visual-Player/README.md

 # Mixtape-Visual-Player
-My own project to try to create a music playing application for some songs I made Release date TBA
+My own project to try to create a music playing application for some songs I made/n Release date TBA